jgerhart/Secronom-Zombies/secronom/README.txt

 #  REWORKS ON TILESET (frequent)

++  NEW FAILED SPECIMEN (squirtler)
 +  ADDED BOW CREATURES (kaxix, axxuros, exios, drexx and epixo)
-+  ADDED FAILED SPECIMEN (squirtler)
-+  ADDED FLESH CAVERN (disgusting patch underneath the earth, home for the baneful flesh)
++  ADDED FLESH CAVERN (disgusting patch of earthen filth, home for the baneful flesh)
++  ADDED FLESH CREATURES (nearly finite gorey walls and a bunch of cloned creatures)

-+~ MAJOR IMPROVEMENTS ON SECRONOM LAB (new mapgens, reworks and fixes on the structure) +~ FIXES ON SECRONOM LAB FAILED SPECIMENS (name based on appearance instead of numbers)
++~ MAJOR IMPROVEMENTS ON SECRONOM LAB (new mapgens, reworks and fixes on the structure)

+~  FIXES ON FAILED SPECIMENS (name based on appearance, instead of numbers)